ambco-iscte/witter/README.md

 ## Specifying Reference Solutions
 ### Annotating Reference Solutions
-One can define the test cases for a given exercise by writing a reference solution in a Java method, annotated with a header comment that defines the different test inputs and the metrics that should be measured during test execution.
+One can define the tester cases for a given exercise by writing a reference solution in a Java method, annotated with a header comment that defines the different tester inputs and the metrics that should be measured during tester execution.
 The content of the comments has to obey Witter’s Test Specification Language (TSL), whose syntax is similar to Java’s annotation syntax: